 Kimley-Horn began as the partnership of two transportation engineers, Bob Kimley and Bill Horn.
 Kimley came out of the NC State Highway Commission.
 Horn was a highly intuitive, creative engineer—the kind of guy who could sketch the plan for a thousand-acre project in pencil on scrap paper and get it right the first time.
 After a year, Bill and Bob invited one of Bill's former grad students to join them.
 Ed Vick was a creative problem solver whose technical excellence and genial ways built a loyal clientele.
 The three incorporated in February 1967.

 Steady growth marked the firm's development through the 1970s and 1980s, with new disciplines being added as new specialists joined the firm.
 Those specialists—practice builders, we still call them—are given tremendous freedom and corporate support for building their own enterprise within the enterprise.
 Once a practice builder is on board, he or she can draw on the full resources of the firm to make their practice work.

-Those values and purpose aren't new.
-In fact, they go all the way back to Bob Kimley and Bill Horn.
+Those values and purpose aren't new—they go all the way back to our founders.
 Our circumstances change, but our character remains the same.
 And as we move through a new millennium, that just seems right.